 To make scallop or gratin potato it is very important to pick a potato that will hold its shape when it’s baking in the creamy liquid.
 I recommend using a starchy potato, and the starch will help to thicken the cream.
 Some of the best potatoes for potato gratin are russet potatoes and Yukon Golds.
 The russets will give you a more creamy texture, and the Yukon Golds will hold their shape beautifully.
 I chose Yukon Golds for this Leek and Potato Gratin.

 To cut the potatoes thin and evenly, I highly recommend getting a mandolin.
-I purchased one from Paderno World Cuisine kitchen slicer, with 4 blades.
+I purchased one called the Paderno World Cuisine kitchen slicer, with 4 blades.
 Always use the protective finger guard.
 I personally find it a bit difficult to cut big pieces with the protective guard.
 So, I purchased a cut resistant glove which works perfectly for me.
 Again, DO use a protective finger guard or glove.
 You don't want to get your fingers in the middle of that blade because it won't be pretty.

-Potato Gratin Ingredients and Assembly
+Potato Gratin Ingredients

-The way I did this leek and potato gratin recipe is very different than previous recipes I have made before.
-Usually, I boil the whole potato and then cut them into slices.
-This time I cut the potatoes with the mandolin and cooked them in a medium saucepan with milk, garlic, and bay leaves.
 Bring them to a quick boil and then reduce the heat to a simmer for only about 5 minutes because they will finish cooking in the oven.
 Make sure to reserve one cup of milk and discard the bay leaves; take the garlic and mash it and put it back into the milk.
 This milk mixture will be added on top of the completely setup dish before putting it in the oven.
-In a separate cup of milk, you will add some mustard, nutmeg and white pepper.
-I use Edmond Fallot Honey Balsamic Dijon Mustard, which you can buy in our online store.
-Then stir well until the mustard dissolves.

-In an oiled (I use Eleon EVOO) 7-½” baking dish or round omelet pan, place the first layer of potatoes, add ½ of the sautéed leeks and spread evenly, then ¼ cup gruyere cheese.
+In an oiled (I use LIA Extra Virgin Olive Oil) 7-½” baking dish or round omelet pan, place the first layer of potatoes, add ½ of the sautéed leeks and spread evenly, then ¼ cup gruyere cheese.
 Repeat with another layer or potatoes, leeks and cheese.
 Then drizzle the ½ cup of reserved milk mixture, and top everything with the parmesan cheese.
-Cover with aluminum foil and bake for 25 minutes at 375 degrees Fahrenheit, and then broil uncovered for 5 minutes until the top gets golden.
-If you haven’t noticed...
-I didn't use butter at all for this recipe.

 I almost forgot to tell you which of the half jars from our pantry I used for this recipe.
 I used some leftover ingredients from the previous two side dish recipes I made recently.
-One of them is the Eleon Olive Oil that I opened for the Pecan Honey Mustard Dressing, and the other is Salt Odyssey Sea Salt from the Shiitake Cremini White Mushroom Stuffing Recipe.
-Although I used similar mustards, you could use the jar of Honey Balsamic Dijon Mustard you just opened for a Yellow Pea Shoot Salad Recipe with Mustard Vinaigrette, and the Apricot Chicken recipe.
+One of them is the olive oil that I opened for the Pecan Honey Mustard Dressing, and the other is the sea salt from the Shiitake Cremini White Mushroom Stuffing Recipe.

 This Leek and Potato Gratin Recipe is tasty, tender, cheesy, and amazingly delicious.
 I will definitely make it again either for Christmas or New Year’s Eve.
 Maybe both.

-Have a happy and thankful week.
+Have a happy and thankful week!

 Your Recipe Concierge